swergroup/uploadplus/readme.txt

-=== Upload+ ===
+=== Upload+ : Filenames Cleaner ===
 Contributors: swergroup,pixline
 Donate link: http://bit.ly/Vpy3MP
-Tags: rename, uploads, upload, filename, filenames, images, files, security, sanitization, transliteration, utf8, ascii Requires at least: 3.4.2
+Tags: media, filename, filenames, clean, rename, uploads, upload, images, files, security, sanitization, transliteration, utf8, ascii, prefix, custom
+Requires at least: 3.4.2
 Tested up to: 3.4.2
 Stable tag: trunk

-Security and sanity in file names while uploading.
+Clean filenames , add security and sanity while uploading.

 == Description ==

-If you are building a site for clients based on WordPress, you want to make it as easy for them as possible to enter information without having to consider coding and other issues.
-This plugin is great for those types of sites, as well as for anyone with a WordPress site who wants to have one less thing to think about.

-In the plugin settings page you can preview what transformation will apply without even uploading a file.
-Also, 2.5 version ships with transliteration to utf8 characters, thanks to [phputf8](http://phputf8.sourceforge.net/) opensource PHP classes.

-This is how the plugin works: when a file is selected for uploading, this plugin changes the filename according to the following three rules:
+Filenames on the web are different than those on the desktop.
+Empty spaces and strange characters doesn't belong to web space.

+Enter Upload+: you can set your rules and clean your files' name while they upload.
+Three basic rules:

 * convert spaces and strange characters into dashes (-)
 * only alphanumeric [A-Za-z] and digits, spaces and strange characters stripped out;
 * convert spaces and strange characters in underscores (_)

-You can also choose to make file names lowercase or keep uppercase characters, or add a date/unique/custom prefix.
-Actual prefix allowed:
+You can apply website-based or date-based prefix, even a custom prefix.
+Lowercase or Uppercase?
+Your choice!
+Some default prefix:

 * day (dd_)
 * month/day	(mmdd_)